mozilla/mozilla-campus-clubs/_pages/faq.md

                         A Community Expert will help you establish an awesome club by providing you guidance, support and help you set your Club’s goals for the rest of the year.
                         In the Resources page in the website you can find all the relevant information on how to setup and successfully run your club.
                         Going through the available Resources will help you have a faster, meaningful, productive and more fun on-boarding process.
-                        After you successfully complete the onboarding process you will receive an email with instructions on how to connect with the Community Experts.
+                        Community Experts usually can be found on the communication channel which has been shared with you the moment you signed up.
+Please refer to the email verifying your registration with the network.
                         </p>
                     </div>
                 </div>